alexandersen01/COWI-research/README.md

 ## How to use:

+### TODO: introduce symmetry:
+- We should try to introduce symmetry by adding a constraint that implies $\text{all circles must have equal angles and distances to each other}$.

 This program uses the `pulp` package – which is open source😁

 It will figure out the minimum amount of circles/lights (mentioned in the objective function) needed to illuminate a room, and where to place them.